VeronikaRuliskova/help/docs/http-low-level-api-send-sms-notification.md

 > It is strictly prohibited to exploit SMS notification for promotional uses.

 ## API URL
-The URL used to send the HTTP requests: https://api.bulkgate.com/http/
+https://api.bulkgate.com/http/

 ### Send SMS notification: Parameters